drfknoble/tensorflow_projects/reading_and_writing_data/README.md

 # reading_and_writing_data

 In this project, I show you how to read and write data to and from a TensorFlow graph.
+I've also included two additional files, [png_to_record.py](./png_to_record) and [record_to_png](./record_to_png) and both extend the work of [main.py](./main.py). png_to_record looks for images in a directory and converts each into an example, which is written to a TFRecord file. record_to_png parses the TFRecord file and converts each example into a .PNG.

 # Table of Contents